Mosheim, Tennessee: Utilities

 Water and sewage in Mosheim is provided by the Town of Mosheim Water Department and Old Knoxville Highway Utility District.
 Electricity is provided by Greeneville Light and Power System (GLPS).

 Economy

 Several factories are located in and near Mosheim, including a Walmart distribution center, Brenntag Mid-South.
 Minco Fused Silica Solutions of the World was located in nearby Midway, until 3M purchased the plant and now operates as 3M.
 Mosheim has one grocery store, Food Country USA.
 Several restaurants, gas stations and hotels are located at the Mosheim exit of Interstate 81, Exit 23.

 Since 1986, Mosheim has hosted an annual festival in early June known as "Mosheim FunDays."
 The festival includes pageants, food and crafts booths, music, games, and a car show.

 Volunteer Speedway is located in the western portion of the town at Interstate 81, exit 23.

 Education

-There are three public schools in Mosheim, operated by Greene County Schools:
+There are three public schools in Mosheim, operated by Greene County Schools, which covers Mosheim: